 Types of soldering

-The three types of soldering are soft soldering, hard soldering also known as silver soldering and brazing.
+The three types of soldering are soft soldering, hard soldering (also known as silver soldering), and brazing.

 Soft Soldering

-These soldering types have the lowest filler metal melting point of about 400 degrees Celsius.
-Its filler metals are usually made of alloys, containing lead with liquidus temperature under 350 degrees Celsius.
 This is because of the low temperatures used in soldering thermal stress components.
 Soft soldering is not suitable for mechanical load-bearing applications.
-It cannot also suit high-temperature use as the soldering type loses strength and melts when exposed to heat.
+It also cannot suit high-temperature use, as the soldering type loses strength and melts when exposed to heat.

 Hard (silver) Soldering